Witiko/doctoral-thesis/main.md

     significantly improve accuracy on math information retrieval compared to the hard vector space model.
 This is especially true in combination with weighted zone scoring.
-    See sections
+    See Section
     \vref{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-accuracy}
-    and \vref{sec:weighted-zone-scoring}.
+    and Section \vref{sec:weighted-zone-scoring}.

     I have also shown how the accuracy of token embeddings can be further improved using hyperparameter optimization, the constrained
     positional model, word sense disambiguation, decontextualization), and regularization.
 See sections
-    \vref{sec:heuristical-hyperparameter-optimization-in-subtoken-language-models}
+    \vref{sec:heuristical-hyperparameter-optimization-in-subtoken-language-models}%
-    through \vref{sec:decontextualized-word-embeddings}.
+    --\vref{sec:decontextualized-token-embeddings}.
     However, some of my results were only evaluated on intrinsic tasks.
-Therefore, future work should also evaluate these improvements on math information retrieval.
+Future work should also evaluate these improvements on math information retrieval.

 2. I have proven that the soft vector space model with token embeddings as its